 RIIHAN301D OPERATE ELEVATING WORK PLATFORM (UNDER 11 METRES)

 Elevated Work Platform operation is classified as high risk work and therefore legislation requires workers to be assessed for competency.
-This course is delivered by experienced trainers and assessed by EWPAA approved assessors and awards participants with a Yellow Card.
+This course is delivered by experienced trainers/assessor and awards participants with a Statement of Attainment and a Wallet sized competency card on successful completion.

-Training and assessment delivered on behalf of Achieve Training & Assessment Services RTO 90659
+Training and assessment delivered in Partnership with Achieve Training & Assessment Services RTO 90659

 This course is designed for operators who will be working under the height of 11 metres or operating Scissor Lifts where a SafeWork NSW Certificate of Competency is not required.